 The same goes for personal finance.
 As you learn more about managing money and building a stable financial future, you realize just how many little choices you make each day that affect your bottom line.
 From the type of milk you drink to how much meat you eat, almost everything you do can save or cost you money.

 Ask about discounts every time you shop.
 You never know what kind of hidden specials or current coupons a store might have.
 You could benefit from a sale a day in advance of it or a clerk might extend an employee discount if you ask nicely.
-Even if you only land a deal once in a while, the savings can really add up over time.
+Even if you only land a deal once in a while, savings can really add up over time.

 Bundle your car and homeowner’s insurance.
 In some instances, if you sign up for coverage from the same insurer, you may pay less.
 While you’re at it, ask the company about any extra discounts you might qualify for, like a safe driver reward or a reduced rate for taking a defensive driving course.

 Check your health insurance for extra benefits.
 You may get reimbursed for your gym membership or earn a gift card after passing a physical.
 You might even have free access to a personal trainer or nutritionist.

 Don’t always buy name brand items.
 If you’re avoiding generic or private label goods, you might want to reconsider.
 Not only are many of these just as tasty or effective as their brand name counterparts, but they may be significantly cheaper, too.
 (In some instances, both brands are even made by the same manufacturer!)
-Consumer Reports found that store brands are typically around 25 percent more affordable than similar national brands.
+Consumer Reports found that store brands are typically 20 to 25 percent more affordable than similar national brands.